 - Managing files better.
 In other words, hard drive partitions can also be created for better file management.
 Although all partitions are parts of a physical drive, it is better to consider all partitions with separate drivers for a photo, video, or software download location than to put all the files in one partition in separate folders.

 - The last reason for hard disk partitioning is to separate operating system files from personal data.
 By doing so, your personal and valuable information would be saved in case of appearing major issues in windows and reinstalling if it would be needed.

-Part 3: Different Types of Partition
+Part 3: Different Types of Disk Partitioning

 There are 3 types of partition: primary partition, extended partition, and logical partition.
 Let's describe each one in detail.

-Primary Partition: installing an operating system is only possible on the primary partition.
+Installing an operating system is only possible on the primary partition.
 When installing the operating system on the primary partition, it's time for the computer to load the OS.
 Remember that early versions of Windows allow users to set up a maximum of 4 primary partitions.
 It means that one MBR (Master Boot Record) hard disk could have 4 primary partitions.

 Note: Although there can be 4 primary partitions, only one of the partitions is allowed to be activated at the OS on which the computer boots.

 On the other hand, on GPT (GUID Partition Table), users can create up to 128 primary partitions on a hard drive.